New York

 In New York State, the laws surrounding self-defense products are quite stringent.
 While individuals have the right to protect themselves, it is important to understand the specific regulations that govern the use and possession of self-defense products.
 One of the most commonly used self-defense products is pepper spray, also known as OC spray.
 It is important to note that not all types of pepper spray are legal in New York State.
 The state has specific restrictions on the size and strength of pepper spray that can be carried or sold within its borders.

-See also How Long Does Shein Take To Ship To New York
+See also How Long Is A Flight From Paris To New York

 Under New York State law, it is legal for individuals to possess and use pepper spray for self-defense purposes.
 However, there are certain restrictions in place.
 Firstly, the pepper spray must be purchased from a licensed pharmacist or a firearms dealer.
 It is illegal to sell pepper spray to anyone under 18 years of age.
 Additionally, individuals are only allowed to possess pepper spray for self-defense purposes and are not permitted to use it against others in a malicious or harmful manner.
 It is crucial to familiarize oneself with the specific laws in New York State surrounding the use and possession of self-defense products to ensure compliance and personal safety.